jack-titleai/HealthInboxTriage/triage_description.md

 ## Benefits of This Schema

-1. **Clinical Safety:** Prioritizes patient safety by ensuring urgent clinical matters receive immediate attention.
+1. **Dual Classification:** Separating category and urgency provides more nuanced triage, allowing a clinical message to be urgent or routine, or an administrative message to be high priority when appropriate.

-2. **Workflow Efficiency:** Allows healthcare providers to focus on clinical matters while administrative staff can handle non-clinical requests.
+2. **Workflow Management:** Categories can be used to route messages to appropriate teams (clinical vs. administrative), while urgency levels determine response time priority.

-3. **Resource Allocation:** Enables appropriate staffing based on message volume within each category.
+3. **Resource Allocation:** Enables appropriate staffing based on message volume within each category and urgency level.

-4. **Response Time Management:** Facilitates appropriate response times based on message urgency.
+4. **Response Time Management:** Facilitates appropriate response times based on urgency level regardless of message category.

 5. **Audit and Quality Improvement:** Categorized messages allow for analysis of communication patterns and potential workflow improvements.